 You can even attempt making art yourself by sculpting a “Manekineko” cat, with those impeccably made added to the museum grounds after they’re completed.

-The fish cake in Tottori is mixed with tofu, and come in a thick slice or ringed in the middle like a mini donut.
+Unlike the fish cake you find in your kopitiam mee pok, the ones in Tottori are mixed with tofu, and come in a thick slice or ringed in the middle like a mini donut.
 Tofu Chikuwa no Sato Chimura specialises in these snacks, selling over 50 varieties with samples for you to taste.

 Translated to Chikuwa in Japanese, fish cake here range from Kamaboko (fish paste) to Tempura-fried.
 We say grab a couple of boxes as souvenirs since most of them can’t be found outside the Tottori prefecture.

 While you shop around, enjoy the free-flow soy milk at the entrance – or if you’re lucky, get a first-hand view of how these chikuwa are made fresh in the preparation kitchen.